Montana Board of Medical Examiners

 • The process of reviewing a license application begins when the main application is received.
 An application specialist will be in contact regarding any missing or incomplete information.

 • Not necessarily.
 Most applications are approved by Department or Board staff.
 Applications in which an applicant discloses past disciplinary issues, criminal justice issues, civil proceedings or other items of concern will undergo additional review.
-Only those applications with significant deviations or deficiences will be brought to the Board as a "non-routine" application for review at a regular scheduled public meeting.
+Only those applications with significant deviations or deficiencies will be brought to the Board as a "non-routine" application for review at a regular scheduled public meeting.
 Those meetings occur every two months, which can mean a more lengthy delay for the applicant.

 Physician